awsdocs/amazon-s3-userguide/doc_source/batch-ops-job-status.md

 ## Updating job status<a name="updating-job-statuses"></a>

 The following AWS CLI and SDK for Java examples update the status of a Batch Operations job\.
-For more information about using the S3 console to manage Batch Operations jobs, see [Using the S3 console to manage your S3 Batch Operations jobs](batch-ops-managing-jobs.md#batch-ops-manage-console)\.
+For more information about using the S3 console to manage Batch Operations jobs, see [Using the Amazon S3 console to manage your S3 Batch Operations jobs](batch-ops-managing-jobs.md#batch-ops-manage-console)\.

 ### Using the AWS CLI<a name="batch-ops-example-cli-update-job-status"></a>
 + If you didn't specify the `--no-confirmation-required` parameter in the previous `create-job` example, the job remains in a suspended state until you confirm the job by setting its status to `Ready`\.
 Amazon S3 then makes the job eligible for execution\.